On the Optimality of Coded Distributed Computing for Ring Networks: Problem Formulation

 \subsubsection{Reverse Carpooling}

 Our transmission strategy is built on \emph{reverse carpooling} \cite{effros2006tiling} that realizes the benefits of network coding.
 As demonstrated in Fig.~\ref{fig: ReverseCar}~(a), where nodes $n_1$ and $n_3$ want to exchange packets through a relay node $n_2$.
 After receiving packets $P_a$ and $P_b$ sent from two different nodes on the opposite sides, the relay $n_2$ broadcasts the linear combination $P_1\oplus P_2$.
 Each of $n_1$ and $n_3$ can then obtain the desired packet by subtracting the packet it sent previously from the mixed packet.
 Therefore, with network coding, it needs $3$ transmissions.
 In contrast, the traditional forwarding approach requires $4$ transmissions (two for each packet).
-In more general, reverse carpooling involves two information flows that traverse a path in opposite directions.
-For example, as shown in Fig.~\ref{fig: ReverseCar}~(b), a common path $(n_1, n_2, n_3, n_4)$ is shared by two flows, from $n_1$ to $n_4$ and from $n_4$ to $n_1$.
-It can be verified that the reverse carpooling technique can save up to $50\%$ of transmission.
-There will be multiple information flows in our ring network.
+In general, reverse carpooling involves two information flows that traverse a common path in opposite directions.
+For example, as shown in Fig.~\ref{fig: ReverseCar}(b), the path $(n_1, n_2, n_3, n_4)$ is shared by two flows, one from $n_1$ to $n_4$ and the other from $n_4$ to $n_1$. {Without reverse carpooling, each hop must forward packets for the two flows separately, resulting in double transmissions.
+In contrast, reverse carpooling utilizes XOR-based broadcasting for bidirectional traffic.
+This allows a single transmission on shared links to serve two flows simultaneously.
+Consequently, under a pipelined transmission schedule, the number of required transmissions on the shared path is reduced by half, leading to an approximately $50\%$ transmission saving.} There will be multiple information flows in our ring network.
 The reverse carpooling technique can benefit the transmission when some broadcasts form the structure as Fig.~\ref{fig: ReverseCar}(a).

 \begin{remark} In the considered ring-based computing model, each node will serve as a source, sink, and relay node, rather than fulfilling a single role as in traditional reverse carpooling problems.
 Furthermore, unlike traditional reverse carpooling, where edge nodes can not perform packet mixture, there are no edge nodes in a ring network.
 Finally, we introduce repetitive computations among nodes, and this redundancy could help improve reverse carpooling during transmissions. \end{remark}